sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Craft a Weapon card](images/move_craft_a_weapon.png){ width=2.5inch }

-When crafting a weapon, ask how many red tokens it takes (ie, how much it reduces a character's speed).
-The GM should weigh that cost against the weapon's other features
+The GM should decide how many Speed / Wealth / Equip tokens the weapon requires.
+Is the item particularly heavy or large?
+The GM should weigh that cost against the weapon's other features.

 ### Weapon Mastery